Butter churn: History

 The use of butter is mentioned in biblical works and the earliest butter churn vessels belonging to Beersheba culture in Israel were found in Bir Abu Matar going back to Chalcolithic period between 6500–5500 BC.

 The butter churn in Europe may have existed as early as the 6th century AD, as can be seen by what appears to be a churn lid found in Scotland dating from that era.

 In the European tradition, the butter churn was primarily a device used by women, and the churning of butter was an essential responsibility along with other household chores.
 In earlier traditions of butter making, nomadic cultures placed milk in skin bags and produced butter either by shaking the bag manually, or possibly by attaching the bag to a pack animal, and producing butter simply through the movement of the animal.
 Some theorists believe this is how the butter creation process was discovered.
 Some cultures still use a process similar to this, whereby a bag is filled with milk, tied to a stick, and vigorously shaken.

-Types
+Butter churn types

+Plunge churn

 The most historically prominent types of butter churns are the plunge churn, which is a container, usually made out of wood, where the butter-making action is created by moving in a vertical motion a staff that is inserted into the top.
-This type of churn is also known as an ‘up and down’ churn, churning tub, plunger churn, plumping churn, knocker churn, plump-kirn, or plowt-kirn (where “kirn" is a Scots/Northern English word for churn).
+This type of churn is also known as an 'up and down' churn, churning tub, plunger churn, plumping churn, knocker churn, plump-kirn, or plowt-kirn (where "kirn" is a Scots/Northern English word for churn).
 The staff used in the churn is known as the dash, dasher-staff, churn-staff, churning-stick, plunger, plumper, or kirn-staff.

+Paddle churn

 Another prominent type of churn was the paddle churn, which was a container that contained a paddle, which was operated by a handle.
 The paddle churned the butter inside the container when the handle was turned.